smy20011/dreambooth-docker/README.md

 ## Running locally

 You need to install WSL with docker support.
 For linux users, make sure you have NVIDIA driver installed and have latest docker installed.
+If you still cannot access GPU, make sure you have [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.

 For Windows users, follow the guide [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) and [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers).
 You don't need to do the "CUDA Support for WSL2 section".
 You can also follow this [Youtube](https://www.youtube.com/watch?v=YozfiLI1ogY) video for reference as well.